nushankodikara/TecInpact/content/post/budget-online-radio-station-guide-2020.md

 DisableComments: false
 ---
 # Introduction
-Youtube is the main source of entertaintment these days, but people still want to enjoy radio streams for no reason, online radio stations are costy and it's nearly imposible for a normal person to start an online radio station without getting in to any of the top stupid costing radio stream services.
+Youtube is the main source of entertainment these days, but people still want to enjoy radio streams for no reason, online radio stations are costy and it's nearly impossible for a normal person to start an online radio station without getting in to any of the top stupid costing radio stream services.
-In this article, let me show you how I made an online radio station without wasting a single peny, or without sacraficing the quality
+In this article, let me show you how I made an online radio station without wasting a single penny, or without sacrificing the quality

 ## Softwares And Services
 If you are searching on this topic, chances are, you're probably a tech geek.
 But I'm creating this article noobs in mind, anyone can follow up this tutorial and if you are a geek, I'll present you with extra tips to experiment with.
 My goal is to use Shoutcast so in 3rd party services,